khudgins/documentation/tutorials/wordpressdemo/advanced/DBreplication.rst

 Also in the MySQL service add a new set of credentials, as :ref:`we did for the MySQL root user <add_db_credentials>`, but this time for the user that will be used to establish the replication.
 The name field must be **replication**.
-The Public and Private key fields will contain the actual name of the user and its password. enStratus and the MySQL service scripts will take care of the rest!
+The Public and Private key fields will contain the actual name of the user and its password.
+Enstratius and the MySQL service scripts will take care of the rest!

 .. figure:: ./images/replication3.png